What lingers in the memory about “Chaplin,” Sir Richard Attenborough’s 1992 Oscar-bait biography of “The Little Tramp,” Charlie Chaplin?

 And the most moving moment — pretty much the ONLY moving moment — is the film’s finale, which summons up the actual sentimental silent comedies of the Brit slapstick master turned pioneering cinema artist.
 Yes, Downey is there (as the elderly Chaplin), reacting with tears as the Academy of Motion Picture Arts and Sciences lauds The Master at the 1972 Oscars.
 But it’s the original film footage sampled, nimble and light on his feet, and succumbing to the tearful charms of “The Kid,” that gets you.

-I hope Goldman didn’t contribute that Hopkins and Downey bit, whispering through old old age makeup, reciting awful dialogue.
+I hope Goldman didn’t contribute that Hopkins and Downey bit, whispering through old old age makeup, reciting tepid dialogue.
 Because it’s bloody awful.

 “Well, it’s your autobiography Charlie.
 And as your editor I have to tell you that parts of the manuscript are pretty vague, to say the least.
 I mean for instance, your mother.
 Now when did she first lose control?
 We need to know those facts.”